Fifty3North/troolio/README.md

 ```

 ## Storage
+Two types of store are built into Troolio.
+FileSystemStore writes streams to disk one file per stream and are persisted between app restarts.
+InMemoryStore uses a Dictionary to hold all stream data and all data is lost when the application exits.
+These are intended for development only.

+A production grade store is provided using the Event Store client in the OSS Troolio.Stores.EventStore included in this repository.

-Storage is handled by a store.
-Configuration of the store could difer between implementations but below is an example of the EventStore store configuration:
+Configuration of the EventStore could differ between implementations but below is an example of a single node EventStore configuration:

 ```
 "Shopping:Storage": {